espocrm/documentation/docs/administration/performance-tweaking.md

 ## Database choice

-MariaDB has made optimizer improvements that make some sub-queries running much faster than in MySQL.
-As of Espo v7.4, filters by teams, relations, multi-enums performs better on MariaDB.
+As of Espo v7.4, filters by teams, relations, multi-enums performs faster on MariaDB.

 ## MySQL params